mohantechis/mohantechis/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

-<h4>Skills Used: </h4>
-<p>Python, Pandas, Sklearn, KNN</p>
+<strong>Skills Used: </strong>Python, Pandas, Sklearn, KNN
-<h4>Project Objective: </h4><p>In this project we are provided with multiple instances of orthopedic parameters and we are also provided with their classification as Normal or Abnormal.
-We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .</p>
+<strong>Project Objective: </strong>In this project we are provided with multiple instances of orthopedic parameters and we are also provided with their classification as Normal or Abnormal.
+We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .

-<h4>Quantifiable Result: </h4><p>We Can Identify symptoms of orthopedic patients as normal or abnormal with<strong> 82.8%</strong> accuracy</p>
+<strong>Quantifiable Result: </strong>We Can Identify symptoms of orthopedic patients as normal or abnormal with<strong> 82.8%</strong> accuracy